Enterprise risk management

 - Information and reporting

-We use several risk monitoring and reporting tools, including risk registers and incident logs.
+We use several risk monitoring and reporting tools, including risk registers and risk event logs.
 This ensures relevant enterprise risk information is identified, recorded, monitored and reported in a manner and timeframe that enables governing bodies and risk owners to take adequate action to manage their risks.

 - Review and revision